digitalcredentials/signing-service/README.md

 ```
 </details>

-Again, as with a did:key, you'll need to set the `seed` and the `did` as described in the previous section.
+Again, as with a did:key, you'll need to set the `seed` and register the `did`, as described in the prior [did:key generator](#didkey-generator) section.

 You will additionally need to copy the value of the didDocument property, i.e, from the example above